cgranell/tfm-ideas/README.md

 *Notes*: For the tasks of requirements gathering, testing and experiments, access to psychologists/therapists is available through GEOTEC collaboration with LABPSYTECH, a group of psychologists/therapists at UJI.
 This thesis is performed in close cooperation with the creator of the mental health app builder, who will assist with any extensions needed.

 ### How diverse are my routes?
 Small multiples visualisation of patient's trajectories
-*Hyphotesis*: the diversity of trajectories can be a predictor of depressive symptoms.
+*Hypothesis*: the diversity of trajectories can be a predictor of depressive symptoms.

 *Summary*: The goal is to design and generate one or more innovative piece(s) of visualisation in order to explore patients' routes.
 In general, mobility patterns and behaviour may inform therapists on the evolution of a patient.
 The idea is to characterise mobility patterns based on an index of diversity in order to respond the question: How diverse are patient's routes over the last week, or two weeks?.